wlperry/umd_biostats/ecostats_lectures/lecture_03/03_01_lecture_powerpoint.html.md

 ::::: columns
 ::: {.column width="60%"}
-Biology is fundamentally different from fields like physics in that:
+Biology is fundamentally different from fields like physics/chemistry in
+that:

 -   Most biological phenomena are **probabilistic** rather than **deterministic**
     -   Responses occur with some characteristic probability, not with certainty
 -   All biological material varies, which is essential for evolution (recall Darwin's postulates):
     -   Variation exists within populations
     -   Some variation is heritable
     -   Some heritable variation affects survival/reproduction
 -   Environmental conditions (in nature, lab, or greenhouse) always vary
 -   Measurements include error
 -   Multiple unmeasured causal factors influence nearly all biological systems

 Statistics helps us understand biological processes in this variable world by:

 1. Condensing variation into summary form (Descriptive statistics)
 2. Testing whether observations are consistent with predictions (Inferential statistics)
 :::

 ::: {.column width="40%"}